MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinandroid-ui-project.md

     android:text="Tip to leave" />
 ```

-- We'll also add a short, wide `View` with a yellow background to provide a small amount of chrome:
+- We will also add a short, wide `View` with a yellow background to provide a small amount of chrome after the last `TextView`:

 ```xml
 <View